-Learn How To Do A Coffee Enema and why organic enema coffee and purified filtered water is best to use for liver detoxification and to remove toxins from the body.
+Learn How To Do A Coffee Enema with step-by-step instructions and why organic enema coffee and purified filtered water is best to use for liver detoxification and to remove toxins from the body.

-“The purpose of coffee enemas is to stimulate the liver to increase it’s detoxification of the blood and decrease the toxic load on the liver.
+"The purpose of coffee enemas is to stimulate the liver to increase its detoxification of the blood and decrease the toxic load on the liver.
 This includes removing a variety of toxins and free radicals from the bloodstream.
-They assist the liver so as not to overburden an already sluggish and toxic liver with the flood of toxins dislodged from the flood of toxins dislodged from the clean, nutrient-dense food and juice of the Gerson Therapy.” – The Gerson Institute
+They assist the liver so as not to overburden an already sluggish and toxic liver with the flood of toxins dislodged from the clean, nutrient-dense food and juice of the Gerson Therapy." - The Gerson Institute

 What Is A Coffee Enema?

 Coffee enemas date back to the late 1800's as a remedy to relieve discomfort and pain in the body as it removed toxins from the liver and blood.